stevebrownlee/classroom-objects/Part 5: Library.md

 ## Practice: Librarian and Book Author

 The starter code has two functions.
 The `bookAuthor()` function should return the author of a book.
-The `checkedInBy()`  function should return which librari
+The `checkedInBy()`  function should return which librarian checked the book in.

+All you need to do is write the proper code after each `return` keyword to access the correct key on the objects.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI4OTEwNzczLDM0NzMyNDEzM119
+eyJoaXN0b3J5IjpbLTg1NTkyMjg0LDM0NzMyNDEzM119
 -->